gauthamkolluru/gauthamsk.me/content/Technology/winlinwin.md

 ## Applications I run in My Computer

 When I learnt from my mentor that he used to use the Terminal (on Linux) window itself to even check his emails, I really admired the capability of both my mentor and his tool.
-And when I observed him taking notes in the terminal, I thought that even I should be able to do that.
+And when I observed him taking notes in the terminal, I thought that even I should be able to do so.

 Now, even I use Vim on my Terminal though only for quick/short code debugs or edits and consider myself a novice at it, I use the terminal most of the time for invoking applications, running my personal automation scripts (which can be found [here](https://gauthamsk.me/technology/))